-Sera from pigs infected with BVDV or BDV may show cross-neutralising antibody titres that react in the FAVN or NPLA as if the pigs were infected with CSFV.
-The extent of cross-reactivity depends on the strain of ruminant pestivirus involved and the interval between infection and time of sampling (Wensvoort et al., 1989a).
-In case of continued doubt, comparative tests using a strain of CSFV, a strain of BVDV and a strain of BDV, that are representative for the country or region, have proven useful.
+Sera from pigs infected with BVDV, BDV or other pestiviruses may show cross-neutralising antibody titres that react in the FAVN or NPLA and produce false positive results indicating the pigs were infected with CSFV.
+The extent of cross-reactivity depends on the Pestivirus involved and the interval between infection and time of sampling (Wensvoort et al., 1989).
+Comparative tests using one or more strains of CSFV, a strain of BVDV and at least one strain of BDV, that are representative for the country or region, should be used to confirm positive results from serological tests that do not discriminate between infection with CSFV or other pestiviruses.
 Comparative neutralisation tests are end-point titrations in which the same series of twofold dilutions of the suspected serum sample is tested in duplicate against 100 TCID50 of each selected virus strain.
 The comparative tests are performed according to the protocols described for the FAVN or NPLA; the cell lines used must be suitable for BVDV and BDV.
 Neutralisation titres are expressed as the reciprocal of the highest serum dilution that prevents virus growth in 50% of two replicate wells.
-A three-fold difference or more between end-points of two titrations should be considered decisive for an infection by the virus species yielding the highest titre.
-It may be necessary to use different strains of the same genotype, and/or to test several pigs from an infected herd to obtain a definitive result.
+A three-fold difference or more between end-points of two titrations (using two-fold dilution series) should be considered decisive for an infection by the virus species yielding the highest titre.
+It may be necessary to use different strains of the same genotype, or to test several pigs from an affected herd to obtain a definitive result.

-2.3.
+2.4.
 Enzyme-linked immunosorbent assay